 - Councillor Louis Stephen, Leader, Green group

-Stronger and Connected Communities
+Stronger and connected communities

 We want people in Worcester to feel they are part of a city where they have positive relationships with each other, where they feel safe and where they are able to succeed to the best of their abilities.
-We want to build inclusive communities, where issues such as isolation are tackled.

-We want our city’s residents to have a good start in life, enjoying healthy and fulfilling lives, through to a dignified end.
+We want our city’s residents to have a good start in life, enjoying long, healthy and fulfilling lives, through to a dignified end.
 We want people to have the opportunity to be as fit and healthy as they can be by using all of Worcester’s assets, from the new swimming pool to our green spaces, to improve their wellbeing.
 Worcester will become an inspirational sporting city, hosting regular national and international competitions and boosting grassroots participation for people of all abilities.

 We want people to recognise the beauty of our city and to work with us to protect, sustain and improve its environment for the benefit of current and future generations.
 We want sustainable and sympathetic growth which is in tune with the environment.
 We want a city where people’s communities are enriched by the natural world.